Videos | Social Media | Podcasts | Disability Experiences articles | Resource Repositories | Books | Movies/Film

 The Southern School for the Deaf, or SSD as it is known to its Black Deaf alumni, was the last segregated Deaf school in America to close in 1978.
 We visited the campus with four SSD graduates as they remember their time at school.

-After her video went viral on TikTok, we asked Charmay to explain BASL (Black American Sign Language) to us, and tell us how it's different from ASL (American Sign Language).
+After her video went viral on TikTok, we asked Charmay [aka Nakia Smith] to explain BASL (Black American Sign Language) to us, and tell us how it's different from ASL (American Sign Language).

 Just like spoken languages, sign languages have dialects.
 Black ASL is the unique dialect of American Sign Language (ASL) that developed within historically segregated African American Deaf communities.
 Largely unknown to outsiders, Black ASL has become a symbol of solidarity and a vital part of identity within the Black Deaf community.

-SIGNING BLACK in AMERICA is the first documentary about Black ASL: the unique dialect of American Sign Language (ASL) that developed within historically segregated African American Deaf communities.
+This is the first documentary about Black ASL: the unique dialect of American Sign Language (ASL) that developed within historically segregated African American Deaf communities.
 Black ASL today conveys an identity and sense of belonging that mirrors spoken language varieties of the African American hearing community.
-Different uses of space, hand use, directional movement, and facial expression are ways that Black ASL distinguishes itself as a vibrant dialect of American Sign Language.
-The African American Deaf community is now embracing their unique variety as a symbol of solidarity and a vital part of their identity.
+The program highlights the different uses of space, hand use, directional movement, and facial expression, which are ways that Black ASL distinguishes itself as a vibrant dialect of American Sign Language.
+The African American Deaf community is now embracing their unique variety as a symbol of solidarity and a vital part of their identity

 University of Cincinnati Libraries